catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

   /dev/vdb1: LABEL="extra-disk" UUID="7dec7fb6-ff38-453b-9335-0c240d179262" TYPE="ext4" PARTUUID="235ac0e4-01"

-If you want the new file system to be mounted when the system reboots then you should add an entry to ``/etc/fstab``, for example making sure you have sudo
+If you want the new file system to be mounted when the system reboots then you should add an entry to ``/etc/fstab``.
+For example, making sure you have sudo
 privilege:

 .. code-block:: console